apache/fluo-muchos/README.md

 3. `mesosmaster` - If specified, a Mesos master will be started on this node and Mesos slaves will be started on all workers nodes.
 The Mesos status page will be viewable at `http://<MESOS_MASTER_NODE>:5050/`.
+Marathon will also be started on this node and will be viewable at `http://<MESOS_MASTER_NODE>:8080/`.

 If you run the `zetten setup` command and a failure occurs, you can run the command again with no issues.
 Any cluster setup that was successfully completed will not be repeated.
 While some setup steps can take